OscarBackman92/WafflerestPP4oscar/TESTING.md

 Tests were performed on the create booking to ensure that:

-1. A customer cannot book a date in the past
+1. A customer cannot book a date in the past. need to check
 2. A customer cannot book if no tables are available for the amount of guests
 3. A customer cannot edit a booking with an increased guest size if no tables have capacity
-4. Forms cannot be submitted when required fields are empty
+4. Forms cannot be submitted when required fields are empty.

 ## Unit Testing